-Net realized gain (loss) on investments was \$(52,438,824), \$(84,580,169) and \$122,257,526 for the years ended December 31, 2017, 2016 and 2015, respectively.
-Of the total net realized losses for the year ended December 31, 2017, there were realized losses of \$61,420,809 which were primarily a result of restructurings, amendments or write-offs associated with our debt investments in Advanced Lighting Technologies, Inc, ("Advanced Lighting"), debt and equity investments in U.S. Well Services, LLC ("USWS"), and debt investment in Shoreline Energy LLC ("Shoreline").
-These realized losses were partially offset by realized gains of \$8,981,985, primarily associated with the disposition of equity investment in USI Senior Holdings, Inc. and equity investments in Bankruptcy Management Solutions, Inc. Of the net realized losses for the year ended December 31, 2016, \$82,838,804 was driven by losses realized on the restructuring of our debt and equity investments in ETX Energy, LLC, et al., ("New Gulf"), as well as the restructuring of our debt investments in Hunter Defense Technologies, Inc. ("Hunter") and Vertellus Specialties Inc. ("Vertellus").
-Nearly the entire realized loss was reflected in unrealized depreciation in prior periods.
-Net realized gains for the year ended December 31, 2015 were generated primarily from the sales of our equity investments in M&M Tradition Holdings Corp., Marquette Transportation Company Holdings LLC, Penton Business Media Holdings, LLC, Oportun Financial Corporation and USI Senior Holdings, Inc., partially offset by realized losses on the restructuring of our investments in Red Apple Stores Inc., WBS Group LLC and Westward Dough Holdings, LLC.
-Nearly the entire realized gain was reflected in unrealized appreciation in prior periods.
+Net realized gain (loss) on investments was \$(45.9) million, \$(52.4) million and \$(84.6) million for the years ended December 31, 2018, 2017 and 2016, respectively.
+Net realized losses of \$(45.9) million for the year ended December 31, 2018 primarily resulted from i) restructurings or write offs of \$(76.6) million in our debt investment in MBS Group Holdings Inc. ("MBS") and SVP Worldwide Ltd. ("SVP"), and ii) partially offset by realized gains of \$31.9 million from restructuring and exit of our equity investment in U.S. Well Services, LLC and ECI Cayman Holdings LP., respectively.
+Substantially all of the net realized losses were reflected in unrealized depreciation in prior periods.
+Of the net realized losses for the year ended December 31, 2017, there were realized losses of \$(61.4) million, which were primarily a result of restructurings, amendments or write-offs associated with our debt investments in Advanced Lighting Technologies, Inc, ("Advanced Lighting"), debt and equity investments in U.S. Well Services, LLC, and debt investment in USI Senior Holdings, Inc. and equity investments in Bankruptcy Management Solutions, Inc. Of the net realized losses for the year ended December 31, 2016, \$(82.8) million was driven by losses realized on the restructuring of our debt and equity investments in ETX Energy, LLC, et al., ("New Gulf"), as well as the restructuring of our debt investments in Hunter Defense Technologies, Inc. ("Hunter") and Vertellus Specialties Inc. ("Vertellus").
+Nearly the entire realized loss was reflected in unrealized loss of the year ended December 31, 2016, \$(82.8) million was driven by losses realized on the restructuring of our debt and equity investments in ETX Energy, LLC, et al., ("New Gulf"), as well as the restructuring of our debt investments in Hunter Defense Technologies, Inc. ("Hunter") and Vertellus Specialties Inc